 First-in-class opioid analgesic NKTR-181 boasts strong Phase III results

-The SUMMIT-07 study assessed the efficacy and safety of twice-daily NKTR-181 compared with placebo in over 600 opioid-naïve patients with moderate-to-severe chronic low back pain over 12 weeks.
-The primary endpoint, mean change in weekly average pain score, was met, showing significantly improved pain relief with NKTR-181 (p = 0.0019).
+The SUMMIT-07 study assessed the efficacy and safety of twice-daily NKTR-181 compared with placebo in more than 600 opioid-naïve patients with moderate-to-severe chronic low back pain over 12 weeks.
+The primary endpoint, mean change in weekly average pain score was met, showing significantly improved pain relief with NKTR-181 (p = 0.0019).
 In addition, Nektar Therapeutics claims that NKTR-181 is designed to have low permeability, hence being less likely to result in addiction.
-The results from the study show that NKTR-181 produces a strong analgesia and has a significantly lower abuse potential than oxycodone.
+Results from the study show that NKTR-181 produces a strong analgesia and has a significantly lower abuse potential than oxycodone.

 Based on the review timeline for drugs with Fast Track designation, GlobalData estimates that the earliest NKTR-181 could gain regulatory approval would be in late 2017.
 If approved, the new opioid will face competition from 37 other opioids currently marketed for treatment of chronic pain in the US.
 With that said, there is a need for novel molecular entities with a potential to address the problem of misuse and addiction.
 According to GlobalData, NKTR-181 has the potential to successfully occupy this niche in the chronic pain market.